oasis-tcs/sarif-spec/Documents/Schema changes between SARIF v1 and v2.md

     - Add the property `processStartFailureMessage` of type `string`.
     - Add the property `processExitedSuccessfully` of type `boolean`.

     NOTE: The change draft has `processSuccessful` for that last property.
-The name is still under debate.
+The final agreed-upon name is `toolExecutionSuccessful`.

 - Editorial discretion: `toolNotifications` and `configurationNotifications` are now on `invocation` instead of `run`.
 ## Changes not yet approved